Beverage Industry Jobs Act

 3Does this have an adverse effect on New York State’s craft wine and liquor producers?

 No!
 In fact, it helps to level the playing field because these entities are already required to use licensed distributors.
-At Rest legislation would allow the NYS craft beverage industry to continue to thrive by securing that the product distributed is not “fake” liquor.
+Legislation like the BIJA would allow the NYS craft beverage industry to continue to thrive by ensuring that the products distributed are authentic and not “fake liquor".